Search

 The airport layout and design

-As Scandinavia's main international airport, CPH handles over 30 million visitors including many nonstops from major hubs in the U.S. However, even on the most hectic travel days, the foot traffic at the airport tops out at around 100,000 people.
-That makes Copenhagen Kastrup a very manageable airport, despite its importance in the region.
+As Scandinavia’s main international airport, CPH handles nearly 30 million visitors annually, including many nonstops from major hubs in the U.S. Even on the busiest travel days, the foot traffic peaks at around 103,000 people, making Copenhagen Kastrup a very manageable airport despite its importance in the region.

 Airport amenities